Agoric/documentation/main/glossary/README.md

 A transfer of [amounts](#amounts) between [seats](#seat) within Zoe; i.e. a change in their [allocations](#allocation).
 When a seat exits, it gets its current allocation as a [payout](#payout).

+## Record and Tuple

+Records and tuples are immutable objects which can be passed by copy.
+They only contain values which can be passed by copy such as numbers, strings, or other records and tuples.
+For more details, see [Passable objects documentation](/guides/js-programming/far.md#rules-for-creating-passable-objects).
 ## Seat

 Zoe uses a seat to represent an [offer](#offer) in progress, and has two seat [facets](#facet) representing